Avesta (locality)

 Avesta ([ˈɑ̂ːvɛsta]) is a locality and the seat of Avesta Municipality in Dalarna County, Sweden, with 11,949 inhabitants in 2015.

-The name is first found in 1303 as "Aghastadhum".
-Aghe is of similar origin as the word å, meaning stream, in this case the Avestafors, a tributary of the river Dalälven.
-Stadhum was dative plural of a word of similar origin as stead, or farm.
+The name of Avesta is first found in 1303 as "Aghastadhum".
+The Swedish Aghe is of similar origin as the word å, meaning stream, in this case the Avestafors, a tributary of the river Dalälven.
+The Swedish Stadhum was the dative plural of a word of similar origin as the English word stead, or farm.
+The present name of the town is identical with that of the ancient Persian language and scriptures, but there is no apparent linguistic connection between them.

 History

 In the Scandinavian Middle Ages there was a blast furnace at the location.
 In 1636 the construction of a giant copper mine was initiated near the Avesta fors.

 The town Avesta received partial privileges in 1641 as a town under the city of Falun, and in 1644 a copper mint was built.
 However, the privileges were withdrawn in 1688 due to complaints of competition from its neighbour, mainly Falun.
 Copper coins were continued to be minted until 1831, and the copper works was in function until 1869.

 Full city rights were regranted in 1919.
 The designated coat of arms depict the signs for copper and iron.